Galant music: Music styles

 Not every contemporary was delighted with this revolutionary simplification: Johann Samuel Petri, in his Anleitung zur praktischen Musik (1782) spoke of the "great catastrophe in music".

 The change was as much at the birth of Romanticism as it was of Classicism.
 The folk-song element in poetry, like the singable cantabile melody in galant music, was brought to public notice in Thomas Percy's Reliques of Ancient Poetry (1765) and James Macpherson's "Ossian" inventions during the 1760s.

-Some of Telemann's later music and of Bach's sons, Johann Joachim Quantz, Johann Gottlieb and Carl Heinrich Graun, Franz and Georg Anton Benda, Frederick the Great, Johann Adolph Hasse, Giovanni Battista Sammartini, Giuseppe Tartini, Baldassare Galuppi, Johann Stamitz, Domenico Alberti, and early Haydn and Mozart are exemplars of galant style.
+Some of Telemann's later music and of Bach's sons, Johann Joachim Quantz, Johann Gottlieb and Carl Heinrich Graun, Franz and Georg Anton Benda, Frederick the Great, Johann Adolph Hasse, Giovanni Battista Sammartini, Giovanni Battista Martini, Baldassare Galuppi, Franz Xaver Richter, Ignaz Holzbauer, Johann Stamitz, Jean-Philippe Rameau, François Couperin, Jean-Jacques Rousseau, Domenico Alberti, Carl Friedrich Abel, Johann Schobert, Georg Christoph Wagenseil, Georg Matthias Monn, Leopold Mozart, and early Haydn and Mozart are exemplars of galant style.
 Some of the works of the Portuguese composer Carlos Seixas are firmly in the galant style.